 When Are Patients Discharged from Inpatient Hospice Care?

-Inpatient hospice care is intended to be temporary, allowing patients to return home to familiar surroundings and loved ones as soon as possible.
-The following criteria indicate a patient may be ready to discharge from inpatient care:
+Inpatient hospice care is intended to be temporary, allowing patients to return home to familiar surroundings, loved ones, and a routine level of care as soon as possible.
+The following guidelines indicate a patient may be ready to discharge from inpatient care:

 - Symptoms have stabilized

 - The patient has transferred to another level of care (i.e., continuous care)

 - Medication requiring skilled nursing care is no longer necessary

 Medicare Part A covers up to 100% of the cost of hospice care related to a hospice-eligible patient’s diagnosis, with no deductible or copayment.
 For patients with Medicare Advantage, hospice is covered by original Medicare.
 Patients with a private or employer-provided health plan should check with their insurance provider for details about hospice eligibility, coverage and out-of-pocket expenses.
 Medicaid coverage for hospice care varies by state.